inclavare-containers/inclavare-containers/README.md

 then restart containerd on your system.

-# Running
+# Deployment

+Inclavare Containers can be deployed with dockerd and containerd.

+## dockerd

+### Occlum LibOS

+Please refer to [this guide](docs/Running_Occlum_with_Docker_and_OCI_Runtime_rune.md) to run [Occlum](https://github.com/occlum/occlum) with `rune` and docker.

+### WebAssembly Micro Runtime (WAMR)

+Please refer to [this guide](https://github.com/bytecodealliance/wasm-micro-runtime/tree/main/product-mini/platforms/linux-sgx/enclave-sample/App#wamr-as-an-enclave-runtime-for-rune) to run [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime) with `rune`.

+## containerd

+Please refer to [this guide](docs/develop_and_deploy_hello_world_application_in_kubernetes_cluster.md) to deploy an enclave container in a Kubernetes cluster.

-[The reference container images](https://hub.docker.com/u/inclavarecontainers) are available for the demonstration purpose to show how Inclavare Containers works.
+[The reference container images](https://hub.docker.com/u/inclavarecontainers) are available for the demonstration purpose to show how a Confidential Computing Kubernetes Cluster with Inclavare Containers works.
 Currently, web application demos based on OpenJDK 11, [Dragonwell](http://dragonwell-jdk.io/), and Golang are provided.

-# Tutorials

-## Confidential Computing Kubernetes Cluster

-Please refer to [this guide](docs/develop_and_deploy_hello_world_application_in_kubernetes_cluster.md) to deploy an enclave container in a Kubernetes cluster.

-## Occlum LibOS

-Please refer to [this guide](docs/Running_Occlum_with_Docker_and_OCI_Runtime_rune.md) to run [Occlum](https://github.com/occlum/occlum) with `rune`.

-## WebAssembly Micro Runtime (WAMR)

-Please refer to [this guide](https://github.com/bytecodealliance/wasm-micro-runtime/tree/main/product-mini/platforms/linux-sgx/enclave-sample/App#wamr-as-an-enclave-runtime-for-rune) to run [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime) with `rune`.
+**All reference container images don't contain enclave runtime.
+They are only used for the deployment with containerd.**